victory

 Freshman Year

 Applying for college earlier increases your chances of admission by close to 25%.
-Start everything (advanced classes, organizations, saving money, etc.) early and don't fall behind!
+Start everything early and don't fall behind!
+It's never too early to begin building strong academic habits — and even exploring SAT/ACT prep foundations.

 Academics

-• Meet with your counselor to plan a 4-year academic track
+• Meet with your counselor to create a 4-year academic plan

-• Begin foreign language sequence (2-4 years recommended for selective schools)
+• Begin a foreign language sequence and stay consistent

-• Focus on maintaining a strong GPA (colleges track from 9th grade)
+• Focus on establishing a strong GPA from day one

 Activities

-• Join 2-3 clubs, sports, or community organizations
+• Join 2–3 clubs, sports teams, or community organizations

-• Start a passion project or capstone idea
+• Start a passion project that reflects your interests

 10